 • Managed tls means that the default cluster wildcard certificate is used.

-• If SSL/TLS is unmanaged then you must supply certificates, either with the config tool or directly in the config bundle
+• If SSL/TLS is unmanaged then you must supply certificates directly in the config bundle.

 The following table describes the valid options: